Waiviogit/objects-bot/docs/DetailsObjectFields.md

 # How does it work?
 Simplified concept: The object type is a post, and each first-level comment under it is an object.
 Second-level comments and beyond are its updates.
 Users add updates through our bots and vote for them; updates with the most votes win.

+Field or update (noun), or field-update, the same thing with the same meaning, can be called interchangeably in this document.

 # Object types
 Object types that you might be interested in include: product, book, business, restaurant, list, and page.